carla-simulator/carla/Docs/ros_installation.md

 * __Synchronous mode:__
 	* __If false (default):__ data is published on every `world.on_tick()` and every `sensor.listen()` callbacks.
 	* __If true:__ the bridge waits for all sensor data that is expected before the next tick.
 This might slow down the overall simulation but ensures reproducible results.
-* __Wait for vehicle command:__ in synchronous mode, this boolean determines if a vehicle command should be received before executing the next tick.
+* __Wait for vehicle command:__ in synchronous mode, pauses the tick until a vehicle control is completted.
 * __Simulation time-step:__ simulation time (delta seconds) between simulation steps. __It must be lower than 0.1__.
 Take a look at the [documentation](../simulation_time_and_synchrony) to learn more about this.
 * __Role names for the Ego vehicles:__ a role names to identify ego vehicles.
 These will be controllable from ROS and thus, relevant topics will be created.